vinhngx/aiperf/docs/cli_options.md

 -->

 # CLI Options
-The following options are available when profiling using AIPerf.
+Use these options to profile with AIPerf.

 ```
 ╭─ Endpoint ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮